Newsletter Subscribe

 Pasta and sausages have a long history in Italy.
 The Italians have been eating sausages for about 2000 years.
 The Northern parts of Italy prefer milder sausages in their pasta, whereas the Southern parts of Italy enjoy the spicier version of this dish.

-The flavours of this dish are out of this world.
-The sausages are pre-seasoned with spices like fennel, garlic, and chili.
-When you brown sausages in a pan, the fat renders out and infuses the sauce with those spices, creating deep flavours.
+There are many reasons to love this recipe; Firstly the flavours of this dish are out of this world.
+Secondly, with the sausages pre-seasoned in spices like fennel, garlic, and chili, you will get an exciting medley of flavours.
+What makes this dish unique is the fact that when you brown the sausages in a pan, the fat renders out and infuses the sauce with those spices, creating deep flavours.

 Any spicy sausage will do; key ingredients are fennel, garlic, and red pepper flakes.
 Andouille sausages have a smoky, sharp flavour.
 Chorizo is heavy on paprika and cumin; those flavours will pair well with this dish.